 Esophageal cancer, or EC, and gastric cancer, or GC, are malignancies of the digestive tract.
 The American Cancer Society, or ACS, estimates that there are about 18,000 new patients diagnosed in the United States with EC and 28,000 new patients with GC each year.
 The World Cancer Research Fund estimates that there are over 450,000 EC patients and 950,000 GC patients diagnosed each year worldwide.
 EC patients have difficulty swallowing and often have pain while swallowing.
 Substantial weight loss can result from reduced appetite, poor nutrition and having an active cancer.
 Pain may be severe, occur almost daily, and be worsened by swallowing any form of food.
 The disruption of normal swallowing can lead to aspiration of food content, nausea, vomiting and an increased risk of pneumonia.
 The tumor itself may be irritable and bleed, which can either cause spitting up with blood or blood in the bowels.
 Compression of local structures in the esophagus occurs in advanced disease, leading to problems such as upper airway obstruction.
 Many people diagnosed with EGC have late-stage disease, because people usually do not have significant symptoms until the tumor is fairly large.
 In advanced stages, the cancer frequently spreads into the liver or lungs.
 EC and GC patients have few treatment options, and patients have a 5-year survival rate of 18.8% and 30.6%, respectively.
 The frequently-used therapies in patients who have not had many previous courses of treatment have low objective response rates, defined as patients with a greater than 30% reduction in tumor volume as determined by the Response Evaluation Criteria in Solid Tumors v1.1, known as RECIST.
-Published data has demonstrated that paclitaxel monotherapy generated a response rate of 6.7% in second-line EC patients who have tumors that are not microsatellite instability high.
+Published data has demonstrated that paclitaxel monotherapy generated a response rate of 6.7% in second-line EC patients and 16% in second-line GC patients.
+Studies have also demonstrated that PD-1 antibody monotherapy generated a response rate of 9% in GC patients who have tumors that are not microsatellite instability high.